clowrey/addons/git_pull/DOCS.md

 ### Option: `repository` (required)

-Git URL to your repository (make sure to use double quotes).
+Git URL to your ESPHome repository (make sure to use double quotes).

 ### Option: `auto_restart` (required)

-`true`/`false`: Restart Home Assistant when the configuration has changed (and is valid).
+`true`/`false`: Restart Home Assistant when the ESPHome configuration has changed (and is valid).

 ### Option: `restart_ignore` (optional)

 When `auto_restart` is enabled, changes to these files will not make HA restart.
 Full directories to ignore can be specified.
+This applies to files within the `/config/esphome` directory.

 ### Option group: `repeat`